-Step 1 ep 1 Power on the original primary server.
-Note It might take a few minutes for SSH to be available as the server boots.
-Step 2 Log into the TUI as installer on the original primary server using a directly-connected console client.The TUI Main Menu is displayed. to the TUI as installer on the original primary server using a directly-connected console or SSH UI Main Menu is displayed.
-Step 3 Go to the StadiumVision Server Administration > Failover sub-menu.
-Step 4 Select the Promote as Primary/Active option. the Promote as Primary/Active option.
-The C a rebo isco StadiumVision Director services are started and also configured to start automatically when ot occurs.
-Step 5 Press a any key to return to the Failover sub-menu.
-Step 6 Depending on the state of the server when it went down and what was done while the server was dowr a script might be running on the original primary StadiumVision Director server.
-If a script is running end the script in the Cisco StadiumVision Director software.
+Step 1 Power on the original primary server.

+It might take a few minutes for SSH to be available as the server boots.

+Step 2 Log into the TUI as installer on the original primary server using a directly-connected console or SSH client.

+- Step 3 Go to the StadiumVision Server Administration > Failover sub-menu. - Step 4 Select the Promote as Primary/Active option.

+The Cisco Stadium Vision Director services are started and also configured to start automatically when a reboot occurs.

+- Step 5 Press any key to return to the Failover sub-menu. - Step 6 Depending on the state of the server when it went down and what was done while the server was down, a script might be running on the original primary Stadium Vision Director server.
+If a script is running, end the script in the Cisco StadiumVision Director software.

+Verifying Network Connectivity to the Primary Server

+To verify network connectivity to the primary server, complete the following steps:

+- Step 1 From the TUI Main Menu on the original primary server, go to the Troubleshooting sub-menu. - Step 2 Select the Ping a host option. - At the "Enter hostname" prompt, type the hostname or IP address of the primary server and press Enter.
+Step 3 - Step 4 Look for successful transmission and receipt of PING packets.

+If you cannot reach the secondary server, go to the "Clearing the ARP Cache on the Switch" section on page 110.

+- Press Ctrl-C to stop sending PING packets.
+Step 5 - Step 6 Press any key to return to the Troubleshooting menu. - Step 7 Press R and Enter until you return to the Main menu. - Step 8 Press X to exit the TUI.